 Whether present or not, occupants of a room, suite, or apartment are held responsible for any unacceptable behavior, unacceptable conditions, etc. It is therefore the responsibility of residents to maintain a secure house, room, suite, or apartment, preventing unauthorized use and to be present in their room, suite, or apartment when visitors are present.

 Returning students select their rooms for the next academic year in March or April.
 Each year before room selection, resident assistant staff rooms are reserved by the director of residential life.
 Requests for roommates and halls are honored when possible.
-Housing assignments are made without regard to race, color, religion, gender, national origin, sexual orientation, disability, or age.
-In order for returning students to participate in the room selection process or be assigned room space, the student must be registered for classes for the next semester, pay a non-refundable $100 room deposit and have a housing agreement on file in the Office of Residential Life.
+Housing assignments are made without regard to race, color, national origin, ancestry, religion/creed, sex, sexual orientation, gender identity or expression, age, disability, genetic information or veteran status.
+In order for returning students to participate in the room selection process or be assigned room space, the student must be registered for classes for the next semester, pay a non-refundable $100 room deposit, and have a housing agreement on file in the Office of Residential Life.

 New students receive their room assignments and the name(s) of their roommate(s) by mail in late July.